kmcelwee/fsi-web-scraping-seminar/seminar-1/colab.md

 ## Executing your first code block

-1. Go to https://colab.research.google.com, you should be greeted with an introductory notebook.
+1. Go to the [Colab website](https://colab.research.google.com), you should be greeted with an introductory notebook.
 (This has some pretty complicated stuff, so don't get too worried about everything that's written there.)
 2. Edit any code block and click the "play" button on the left side.
 A useful